ahkoklol/Stocks/README.md

 # Investment Tracker Web App

 ## Overview
 The **Investment Tracker Web App** is a Python-based application designed to help users manage their investments efficiently.
-This app leverages the **yFinance API** to track real-time stock price variations, fetch news updates related to user portfolios, and provide AI-driven investment insights using transformer neural network models.
+This app leverages the **yFinance API** and the **SimFin API** to track real-time stock price variations, fetch news updates related to user portfolios, and provide AI-driven investment insights using transformer neural network models.
 Additionally, it incorporates machine learning pipeline to analyze financial statements,  assess company sentiments and predict stock prices.
-Meta Llama 3 will be used as Large Language Model (LLM) with a local Ollama server to run a sentiment analysis of recent financial new headlines scraped from the web using the News API.
+DeepSeek R1 will be used as Large Language Model (LLM) with a local Ollama server to run a sentiment analysis of recent financial new headlines scraped from the web using the News API.

 ## Features and pages
 - **Homepage**: daily/weekly/monthly/yearly/ytd stock price changes, total gains/losses